Bismarck Nursing Excellence

 Grow, Succeed, Advance

 There are many other areas of growth that Sanford Medical Center Bismarck nurses can use to prepare for career advancement while remaining in their current role.
-Through shared governance, there are a variety of councils, teams, and committees for involvement including:
+Through shared governance, there are a variety of councils, teams, and committees where nurses can get involved and make a meaningful impact.
+These groups bring together staff who are passionate about addressing the challenges and opportunities within health care.
+By participating in local councils, our nurses have the chance to collaborate with colleagues from diverse disciplines across the region, all united by a shared commitment to improving care and making a difference in the lives of those we serve.

 • Ambulatory Council